Codecademy/docs/content/ai/concepts/generative-ai/concepts/images.md

   - 'paths/data-science'
 ---

-People can generate new images from existing text prompts and images.
-There is a random seed so the images are unique new creations. **GenAI** uses **diffusion models** to create new unique images.
+GenAI can generate new images from existing text prompts and images.
+Because of a random seed, the images generated are unique creations.
+GenAI uses diffusion models to create these new unique images.

-#### Diffusion models
+## Diffusion Models

-Image creation is mainly based on a relatively new development called Diffusion.
+Image creation is mainly based on a relatively new development called diffusion.
 What is a diffusion model?

-**GANs** or were the standard way to create images until recently.
-Random noise is used to create an image.
+Until recently, Generative Adversarial Networks (GANs) were the standard way to create images.
+With this approach, random noise is used to create an image.
 The image is then fed into another network which is trained to determine the quality.
-Then both become better.
+With more iterations, both networks (adversaries) can improve.

 Diffusion models are instead inspired by the world of physics.
-Think of opening a bottle of perfume on one side of a large room.
-Eventually the molecules we smell diffuse into the air in the room.
-The noisy track of the molecules can be reversed back to the bottle.
+Imagine a pot of coffee brewing in a large room.
+Eventually the molecules we can smell diffuse into the air and travel throughout.
+If later someone asked for another pot of coffee we could trace back the motion track of the molecules and create another pot.

-The text is interpreted and used by an image creator which is a diffusion model.
+GenAI image platforms are trained on vast amounts of data.
+By using diffusion models, these platforms can turn natural language descriptions into photo-realistic images.
+Some of these platforms include:

 - DALL-E
 - Midjourney